Skip to contents

 Value

 An object of class PhyloMArrayLM-class, with list components coefficients, stdev.unscaled, sigma and df.residual.
 These quantities take the phylogenetic model into account.
-The object can be passed to eBayes.
+The object inherits from the limma class MArrayLM-class, and can be passed to eBayes.

 Details

-The default bounds on the phylogenetic parameters are the same as in phylolm, except for the alpha parameter of the OU.
+The default bounds on the phylogenetic parameters are the same as in phylolm, except for the alpha parameter of the OU, that use ad-hoc bounds from function getBoundsSelectionStrength, and the sigma2_error of the intra-specific variance, that takes it lower bound from function getMinError.

 Examples